-Being hundreds of miles from the ocean is no longer an obstacle to students interested in pursuing marine sciences because Principia College is now a member of Duke University’s Marine Sciences Education Consortium (MSEC).
+Being hundreds of miles from the ocean is no longer an obstacle to students interested in pursuing marine sciences.
+Principia College is a member of the highly regarded Marine Sciences Education Consortium (MSEC) at Duke University.

 The Consortium was developed to help member institutions like Principia provide a formal curriculum in the marine sciences (including supervised research opportunities) in the absence of a full-scale, on-campus marine sciences program.
 The 36 participating colleges and universities were invited to become MSEC members through a formal agreement with Duke University.